rphmeier/jobsteal/README.md

 ```

 ---
-Here's an example where we split up a vector into chunks and submit a job for every part.
+Here's a more useful example where we split up a vector into chunks and submit a job for every part.
+This makes use of the scoping feature.
+Scoped threads return a different kind of handle.
 ```rust
 use jobsteal::make_pool;